Wills and Trust

 A big advantage over a revocable or living trust is that it prepares your estate in the event you become mentally incapacitated to the point where you are unable to make decisions or handle your affairs.
 Your assets do not transfer to the beneficiaries at this time, they are managed by the successor trustee.
 If you do not have a trust and become unable to manage your affairs, the court may appoint a guardian to do so.

-It is best to meet with experienced trust administration lawyer to discuss what options work best for your situation.
+It is best to meet with an experienced trust administration lawyer in Schaumburg, IL to discuss what options work best for your situation.
 The firm of Bott & Associates, Ltd. can work with you to determine which options work best for you and your loved ones.
 Contact a trust administration lawyer Schaumburg, IL clients recommend from Bott & Associates, Ltd. today at to get started.